Andre Debrie Interview 35mm Cine Camera

 Rear viewing port allows for critical focusing.

-The camera shown here is a Interview Type D. The camera is serial #688 and was produced sometime after 1918.
-The camera was found with its original Debrie tripod and head, upgraded lens mount, external Debrie iris fader and its original Krauss Zeiss Tessar f3.5 5cm lens no. 152870 and Krauss Zeiss Tessar f4.5 12cm lens no. 153490.
+The camera shown here is an Interview Type D, serial #688, produced sometime after 1918.
+It was found with its original Debrie tripod and head, upgraded lens mount, external Debrie iris fader, and its original Krauss Zeiss Tessar f3.5 5cm lens no. 152870 and Krauss Zeiss Tessar f4.5 12cm lens no. 153490.

-The camera also included custom focus and iris scales as discussed below, a set of frames, a spare hand crank handle and two 120m Film Magazines with original proprietary film cores.
+The camera also includes custom focus and iris scales as discussed below, a set of frames, a spare hand crank handle, and two 120m film magazines with original proprietary film cores.

-The film cores have a built-in light trap to prevent light from entering the magazine and they were upgraded to include additional slots to make it easier to insert the film magazine into the body.
+The film cores feature a built-in light trap to prevent light from entering the magazine and were upgraded to include additional slots for easier insertion of the film magazine into the body.

-One of the unique feature of the Parvo series are the custom brass focus and iris scales mounted on the body.
-This Interview model only has the focus scale, but the iris scale was also an option.
-The brass bar rotates to give you four different scales, one for each lens or you could create a close up scale and a distance scale for your lenses for more precise work.
-If you ordered the combo iris and focus scale it included a gear that rotated both scales together.
+One of the unique features of the Parvo series is the custom brass focus and iris scales mounted on the body.
+This Interview model includes only the focus scale, though the iris scale was also available as an option.
+The brass bar rotates to provide four different scales—one for each lens—or you could create dedicated close-up and distance scales for your lenses for more precise work.
+If you ordered the combination iris and focus scale, it included a gear that rotated both scales together.

 The brass focus scale runs along the top front edge of the camera body.
-Immediately behind the scale is a slot to access the focus mechanism.
-A small rod runs thru this slot and screws into the focus mechanism.
+Immediately behind the scale is a slot providing access to the focus mechanism.
+A small rod runs through this slot and screws into the focus mechanism.
 Focus is adjusted by sliding this rod left or right along the brass focus scale.

 Focusing rod and custom focus scale.

-This Interview was ordered with 3 lenses and lens scales for a 35mm, 50mm and 120mm lens all with matching serial numbers.
-The focus scale on this camera also contains the matching serial number for each lens.
+This Interview was ordered with three lenses and lens scales for a 35mm, 50mm, and 120mm lens, all with matching serial numbers.
+The focus scale on this camera also bears the matching serial number for each lens.

 J. Debrie Tripod and Head